 - all events and gatherings in open and closed spaces, except for events held in open spaces when the participants do not leave the car and there are no more than two people in the car (except for family members);

 - activities of healthcare centres, sanatoriums, recreation centres, except individual rehabilitation services related to treatment;

 - activities of restaurants, cafes, bars, nightclubs and other entertainment venues.
 The prohibition shall not apply when the food can be sold as a takeaway or delivered to customers.
 This means that caterers with the ability to sell food for takeaway or to deliver it have the right to operate;

 - providing beauty services;

-- activities of casinos and slot machine operators.
+- activities of gambling and slot machine saloons (casinos);

-Hotels.
-Hotel activities are not prohibited.
+Hotel activities are not prohibited, unless decided otherwise by individual municipalities.
 Hotels and other facilities may be used to isolate individuals by a separate agreement between municipalities and accommodation providers or at the request of the municipal administration director.